danasilver/danasilver.github.io/projects/midd-menu-api.md

 date: 2013-12-17 21:12:29 EST
 ---

-## A REST API for menus.middlebury.edu.
+## A REST API for the Middlebury menu.

 This project is open source.
 The code can be found at [github.com/danasilver/midd-menu-api](https://github.com/danasilver/midd-menu-api).